mshahzebraza/officeworks/notes/todo/tasks.md

 - **Bug Spotted:** After deleting the project assembly, the Project Parts associated with it are not deleted.
 - **Bug Spotted:** \_id field is visible in PO Specs form.
 It should be deleted before it makes it to the form.
 Also the API should accommodate the same.
 - **Inventory collection:** Structure BE such that inventory is stored in a separate collection and updated dynamically on every transaction
+- **Bug Spotted:** Only qty is being returned by API after PO is updated.
+The payload submits 'item' and 'qty' fields and not the remaining fields to server.
+-